Can solar panels charge an electric car?

 If you have solar panels on the roof of your home, or are thinking of installing them, it’s important to note that they cannot actually store electricity.
 This means that whatever they generate has to be used immediately – either to power devices in your home or sold back to the grid.

 To efficiently charge an electric vehicle using solar panels, you will also have to install a home charging unit and a PV inverter unit that converts the solar energy into DC current for the vehicle.
-There are several systems available for purchase already.
+There are several of these systems available for purchase already, but no dedicated standalone solar panel car charger is available yet.

 The costs aren’t small, though.
 Depending on which wallbox you buy, prices range from a couple of hundred pounds for the most basic 3kW systems, rising to close to four figures for the most advanced 22kW units.